-Our curriculum is set out in Appendix 1 but we may need to adapt it as and when necessary to be age and stage appropriate and meet the needs of our pupils with a diverse range of special educational needs.
-We have developed the curriculum in consultation with stakeholders, taking into account the age, needs and feelings of pupils.
-If pupils ask questions outside the scope of this policy, teachers will respond in an appropriate manner so pupils are fully informed and don't need to seek answers online.
+Our curriculum is set out within our PSHE curriculum map but we may need to adapt it as and when necessary.
+We have developed the curriculum in consultation with parents, students and staff, taking into account the age, needs and feelings of students.
+If students ask questions outside the scope of this policy, teachers will respond in an appropriate manner so they are fully informed and don't seek answers online.